Physicslibrary/Threejs-VR-Physics/README.md

 With an Oculus Quest, open Oculus Browser to link (and "Enter VR"):<br>

 [https://physicslibrary.github.io/Threejs-VR-Physics/examples/threejs_vr_maxwell_equations.html](https://physicslibrary.github.io/Threejs-VR-Physics/examples/threejs_vr_maxwell_equations.html)

+In animated gif above, right controller in a box (or Yee cell) adds positive charges.
+The charges in the box next to it become more negatively charged (charge conservation).
+Try adding positive charges that box to reverse polarity.
+Or move charges back and forth to make an oscillating dipole antenna.

+Controller above Yee cells is jx = 0 stops current flow.

+Controller near floor (0.2m) resets simulation.

+To exit simulation, press left Touch controller menu button.

 There is no absorbing boundary for this first simulation.
 When changing E and B fields reach the boundary of the finite 16x16x16 computational space, they will reflect (energy conservation).
 Code resets E, B, j, and rho to zero after computing the four fields 2000 times.
 This is a balance between the refresh rate of Oculus Quest and the amount of floating points the browser computes between frames.